Wednesday, December 10, 2014

 Since 1000 BCE, after King David concord Jerusalem The Castel, which was a strong and Massive Fortification stood on top of a high mountains, which surrounding the city, looked like some kind of a Big threatening Monster!
 Whoever held this strategic fortress,was able to prevent the vital supplies of food and drinking water, from arriving to the city..By doing so,the Arabs hoped to eventually force an Eventual Surrender...Throughout history, the inhabitants of Jerusalem gathered rain water, storing it in cisterns...
 If the rain was not strong enough, during the winter and the supply of water in the cisterns dried up, the people would collect water from the many Springs outside the city...

 Right after the United Nations declared Israel as 'Legitimate Country' and Home of the Jewish people Five Arab countries, got together in a war against the Newborn State of Israel...
 The Palestinian Arabs who until then lived peacefully, with their Jewish neighbor, were told that if they do not join the United Arab Army, they would be killed as Traitors!
 They also warned to 'starve' the 150,000 Jewish people in Israel: Men, Women, Children and the Elderly...
-The Arabs were convinced, that within a short time of withholding Medicine, Food and Water, in addition of bombing the city day and night; the Besieged City would eventually have to surrender...
+The Arabs were convinced that by withholding Medicine Food and Water, in addition of bombing the city day and night; the Besieged City would eventually have to surrender...

 Water rationing